- With 1,267 career points, ranks No. 1 on the all-time franchise scoring list, having surpassed K Ryan Longwell (1,054) in 2015 in Week 2.

 - Has been named NFC Special Teams Player of the Week a team-record six times in his career (Week 1, 2007; Week 1, 2010; Weeks 5 and 7, 2011; Week 5, 2013; Week 11, 2015) and NFC Special Teams Player of the Month twice (November 2007, October 2013).

-- Has not missed a game in his career, playing in 159 straight contests (including postseason), the longest current streak on the team.
+- Has not missed a game in his career, playing in 160 straight contests in the regular season, the sixth-longest streak in franchise history.

-- Scored in 142 consecutive regular-season games before seeing his streak snapped in Week 16 last season at Arizona, the second-longest streak in franchise history behind only Longwell (144 games, 1997-2005).
+- Scored in 142 consecutive regular-season games before seeing his streak snapped at Arizona in 2015, the second-longest streak in franchise history behind only Longwell (144 games, 1997-2005).

-- Has scored 118 points during his career in the postseason, No. 1 in team history and No. 8 in NFL playoff annals
+- Has scored 137 points during his career in the postseason, No. 1 in team history and No. 5 in NFL playoff annals.